hariprasanths/synchly/README.md

 By default, remote-sync and smtp modules are disabled, to enable them, use `synchly --enable=module` command.

+To encyrpt the job configuration files use the command `synchly --enable=cipher` and to disable it globally use the command `synchly --disable=cipher`.

 For the complete list of options and their behavior, refer [List of options](#list-of-options).

 For running synchly as a daemon, refer [Running as a deamon](#running-as-a-daemon).